spatieman/VU-Pixels_updatecheck/README.md

 - -- Check if there is a new version
 - require('__shared/UpdateCheck')
 -
+- Copy UpdateCheck.lua and version in your shared folder -
+- What is do:
 - This wil check if the current version is the same as on github
 -
 -These things you need to change in the updatecheck.lua